JNPRAutomate/JNPRAutomateDemo-Class/docs/usingansible.md

 Ansible Technologies
 --------------------

-Ansible at its core uses [YAML](http://en.wikipedia.org/wiki/YAML) as the syntax for building playbooks.
-YAML or yet another markup language is a simplified language structure that has become quite popular for use due to its simplicity.
+Ansible at its core uses "Yet Another Markup Language" [YAML](http://en.wikipedia.org/wiki/YAML) as the syntax for building playbooks.
+YAML is a simplified language structure that has become quite popular for use due to its simplicity.
 In fact it is in use today in the PyEZ libraries for doing tables and views.

 A playbook consists of a few required elements.

-1. Name
+-	Name
 	-	The name of the running playbook
 2. Hosts
 	-	Hosts to apply the tasks to